Great white shark becomes Twitter star

 The shark was tagged off the coast of Cape Cod.
-It is among hundreds of sharks that OCEARCH, a Utah-based organization, has tagged and tracked since 2007.
+It is among hundreds of sharks that OCEARCH has tagged and tracked since 2007.
+OCEARCH is a Utah-based organization.

 The fake Twitter handle isn't affiliated with OCEARCH (pronounced Oh-Search).
-But OCEARCH expedition leader Chris Fischer, who named Mary Lee after his mother, says the organization appreciates the attention the maritime missives have generated.
+But OCEARCH expedition leader Chris Fischer says the organization appreciates the attention the maritime missives have generated.
+He named Mary Lee after his mother.

 "They're really clever.
 They really like sharks and they're on a mission.
-So we're just kind of rolling with it," he said from the organization's latest expedition in Australia.
+So we're just kind of rolling with it," he said.
+He was in Australia on the organization's latest expedition.

 OCEARCH has even jumped on the bandwagon.
-It launched "official" Twitter handles for two other sharks it's monitoring off the East Coast. @Shark_Katharine and @RockStarLydia both have sizable followings of their own.
+It launched "official" Twitter handles for two other sharks.
+They are being monitored off the East Coast. @Shark_Katharine and @RockStarLydia both have sizable followings of their own.